 For this course, we will be using ArcGIS Desktop 10 produced by ESRI, the most common software tool used to analyze geospatial data.
 This course provides an introduction to some fundamental geo-processing operations using ArcGIS that are most relevant for economics research.
-It does not provide a comprehensive treatment in teaching GIS or ArcGIS.
-Instead, it discusses the GIS programming tools available in ArcGIS and provides some applications based on various pieces of empirical economics research.
+It discusses the GIS programming tools available in ArcGIS and provides state-of-the-art applications based on various pieces of empirical economics research.
 A non-exhaustive list of geo-processing tools using ArcGIS includes performing mathematical functions on spatial data, the calculation of geographic distances between various forms of spatial units, aggregating geospatial data within polygons, and drawing maps.
 A core concept when working with geospatial data is map projection and geographic coordinate systems.
 The reason is that all spatial maps introduce some kind of geographic distortions when projecting the earth's 3-dimensional sphere to a plain 2-dimensional map.
 Thus, a basic understanding of map projections and coordinate systems is essential for assessing the kind of distortions acting on the specific properties of the sphere (e.g., area, distance, and shape).
 In addition, this course provides an introduction to programming in Python for the purpose of automation and replication of geo-processed spatial datasets.